smitbapodariya/Pack_shift_website/README.md

-# Pack_shift_website
+# Pack_Shifts
-i make the pack shift website using a html css
+ This is Product Shifting website refrence from porter.
+This is for practice purpose using HTML & CSS.